libssh2/libssh2/docs/INSTALL-AUTOTOOLS.md

  * `--quiet`, `--silent`, `-q`

    Do not print messages saying which checks are being made.
-To suppress all normal output, redirect it to `/dev/null` (any error messages will still be shown).
+To suppress all normal output, redirect it to `/dev/null` (any error messages are still shown).

  * `--srcdir=DIR`